JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 }
 ```

 Some things that would have made this better are the following.
 The first group would be around reducing the risk of token inteception.
-Had this been stored in a http only cookie instead of a standard header, then the impact of XSS would have been diminished.
+Storing the token in an HttpOnly cookie would have prevented JavaScript from reading it, reducing the risk of token theft via XSS.
 There would have still been a risk for man in the middle attacks but since the server deployment used a ssl certifiate even that would be limited.
-Another thing that would have helped would be encrypting the token with a private key.
-This encryption would have prevented malicious actors from getting user id and permission sets from tokens.
+Another thing that would have helped would be encrypting or signing the token with a server-side key.
+This would have prevented users from inspecting or modifying the tokens contents including user ids and permissions.

 ## Looking forward